lfergu11/Projects/README.md

 * Build different machine learning models to detect negative reviews
 * Techniques utilized includes normalization of reviews with digits of punctuation; lemmatization using NLTK and spaCy; creation of features using TF-IDF; and testing various classification algorithms including Logistic Regression, Naive-Bayes, LGBMClassifier and BERT

-# [Data Science Jobs Salaries (EDA, Statistical Testing & ML)] (https://github.com/lfergu11/Projects/tree/main/Data%20Science%20Salaries)
-Analyzed compensation data for data science related jobs in the US from 2020 to 2023.
-Used this data to create a machine learning model to predict the salary amount for a data science based role based on job title, company size, and expertise level.
-* Preprocessed data and performed exploratory data analysis
-* Performed statistical testing to determine impact of features on salary distributions

 # [Taxi Time Series Forecasting (Time Series ML)] (https://github.com/lfergu11/Projects/tree/main/Taxi%20Time%20Series%20Forecasting)
 * Resampled historical data to change the time interval of the series to fit the model training.
 * Applied exploratory data analysis and statistical decomposition to recognize trends and seasonality in the data.